m1yon/awesome-opencode/modes/tdd-plan.md

 - **Silent assumptions** - Always validate interpretations
 - **Monolithic planning** - Break large requirements into iterations
 - **Perfectionism** - Plan enough to start, refine as you go
+- **Code generation** - This mode must never create or modify code files
+- **Implementation details** - Focus on what to test, not how to implement